pyranges/pyranges_plot/docs/tutorial.rst

 .. image:: images/prp_rtd_19.png

-Another way to highlight overlapping regions is by playing with the height (or thickness) of the blocks representing intervals.
-This is achieved by using the ``thickness_col`` parameter, which defines a data column name whose values determine thickness of the corresponding intervals:
+Another way to highlight overlapping regions is by varying the height of the rendered interval blocks.
+This is achieved by using the ``height_col`` parameter, which defines a numeric data column whose values set relative interval heights.
+Values must range from 0 to 1, where 1 renders the block at the full ``interval_height`` (see ``pre.print_options()``) and smaller values render proportionally shorter blocks:

 .. code-block::